izazalamz/Fotofolio/README.md

 # FotoFolio

-Fotolio is a freelance photographer hiring platform designed as a DBMS course project.
+FotoFolio is a freelance photographer hiring platform designed as a DBMS course project.
 It enables clients to find, book, and review photographers while giving photographers a platform to showcase their portfolios.

 ---